omnetpp/omnetpp.org/download-items/omnetpp/omnetpp-55.md

 ---

-This release contains several important fixes like JDK11 compatibility, a workaround for long CDT indexing times and some code changes for osgEarth 2.10.
+This release contains several important fixes like JDK 11 and osgEarth 2.10 compatibility, a workaround for long CDT indexing times, and several improvements in the simulation library.